seanMj/stopMASSkillersFromMASScasualtys/README.md

 Giving people more time to escape without being injured.
 Might be a bit dumb but I wanted to start somewhere after many hours on this problem sectioning it over And over.

+       [In the most recent screen shot i put turky not turkey]